jmares/nodejs_express_mongodb/README.md

 In this chapter you learn how to post new articles, display a list with all the articles and display a single article.
 Two thirds in to the chapter, the author suggests you try out adding a functioning search bar to the site.
 Wait!
 What?

+## Chapter 07: Uploading an Image with Express

+December 23, 2020

+I have the impression that there is less explaining of the code.